strontic/strontic.github.io/xcyclopedia/library/Query.dll-AC2C59403F8031A00D60C493ABA1D6FB.md

 ## Possible Misuse

 *The following table contains possible examples of `Query.dll` being misused.
-While `Query.dll` is **not** inherently malicious, its legitimate functionality can by abused for malicious purposes.*
+While `Query.dll` is **not** inherently malicious, its legitimate functionality can be abused for malicious purposes.*

 Source | Source File | Example | License
 -- | -- | -- | --